tansawit/tansawit.me/content/about.md

 draft: false
 ---

-Hi,
+## Hi :(far fa-hand-paper):,

-My name is Sawit and I'm a Software Engineer at [Central Technology](htttps://centr.tech), a subsidiary of Thailand's [Central Group](centralgroup.com).
+My name is Sawit.
+I previously graduated from the University of Michigan with a degree in Computer Science.
+Now I am a full-time software engineer at [Central Technology](htttps://centr.tech), a subsidiary of Thailand's [Central Group](centralgroup.com).

-## Interests and Hobbies
+### Interests and Hobbies

 I'm mainly interested in:

 - Data Science (ML/NLP)
 - Microservices
 - Python